siemens/ix/packages/documentation/docs/controls/blind.md

 - [States](#States)
 - [Dos and don't](#Dos-and-don't)

-See also:
-- Tabs
-- Tree
-- Workflow

 ## Usage

 Blinds are often used to display a large amount of content in a compact space, or to present information in an organized and hierarchical way.​ Blinds can reduce cognitive load of the user be removing clutter and less important information from an interface.